The Christmas Story

 And God, Himself, would not have made Mary pregnant in the spring, knowing that she would have to give birth in the winter, if she was going to be outdoors at night in a manger!
 It would have been too cold, and too dangerous, for Mary to give birth to a baby outdoors at night in the wintertime!
 So, since God knew that Mary was going to give birth outdoors, at night, in a manger, in Bethlehem, God made sure that the baby came to full term and was born at the end of summer in 6 B.C., when Joseph and Mary were there for the census.

 Another proof of the fact that Jesus was not born in the winter, is the fact that Jesus was water baptized by John the Baptist and entered the ministry about the time He turned 30 (Luke 3:21–23).
 If Jesus was born in the winter, His 30th birthday would have been in the winter, and He would have been baptized by John the Baptist in the Jordan River in the winter.
 However, John the Baptist's ministry only lasted about 7½ months (the three months of spring, the three months of summer, and about six weeks of autumn) in the year 25.
 John the Baptist did not baptize in the latter part of fall or the winter because it would have been too cold.
-(Of course, another reason why John the Baptist did not baptize in the latter part of fall or the winter was because about six weeks into autumn Herod Antipas put him in prison!)
+Another reason why John the Baptist did not baptize in the latter part of fall or the winter was because about six weeks into autumn Herod Antipas put him in prison!
+And still another reason why John the Baptist and his disciples did not baptize people any more was because Jesus had begun His ministry.

 Let's continue with our story: